The Viral Fever: Kota Factory (2019)

 Kota Factory is a TVF original released in 2019.
 The series moves around the IIT and Medical entrance coaching industry of Kota, a small town in Rajasthan state of India.
 It focuses on the life of Vaibhav, who leaves his home town and arrives in Kota to pursue coaching for the preparation of IIT Exam.
 The series portrays the life of an IIT aspirant during his preparation phase, and also focuses on the different sides of the 'Kota Coaching Industry'.
 It has been directed by Saurabh Khanna.
 Kota Factory is one of the first Indian black and white web series on YouTube.

 Later, both TVF and Netflix announced the second season of Kota Factory which premiered on Netflix on 24 September 2021.

+Season Three was premiered on 20 June 2024 on Netflix.

 Gullak (2019)

 Gullak is a web series that revolves around the life stories of the "Mishra Family", talking tales relatable to a common man's everyday life.
 The series was created by Shreyansh Pandey.
 The first season, released on 27 June 2019 on TVF Play and SonyLIV was directed by the critically acclaimed director of many popular web stories, Amrit Raj Gupta.
 The second season was directed by Palash Vaswani and was aired on the OTT platform SonyLIV in 2021.
+The third season starring the same star-cast released in April 2022 to wide critical acclaim.
+The show was renewed for a fourth season in 2024 on the OTT platform SonyLIV.
 This series features Jameel Khan, Geetanjali Kulkarni, Vaibhav Raj Gupta and Shivankit Singh Parihar.

-Cubicles (2019)
+Cubicles (since 2019)

 Cubicles is centered around the life of Piyush, a fresh entrant into the corporate world.
 The show follows his work life and moments like his very first salary, working weekends, and failures and successes that are a part of anyone's corporate journey.
 Simultaneously, the series attempts to integrate fundamental concepts of investing and mutual funds into the story.
 Created by Amit Golani and directed by Chaitanya Kumbhakonum, the series stars Abhishek Chauhan, Nidhi Bisht, Arnav Bhasin, Shivankit Singh Parihar, and Badri Chavan, among others.

+The show was renewed for a new season, with the second season releasing on the OTT platform SonyLIV in 2022.
+The show received a decent response.

+Season 3 of the show was announced later, with the first episode airing in January 2024 only on SonyLIV.